 --> [[AFatherToHisMen Frank]]: [[YouAreNotAlone Responding to a 10-13: officer needs assistance.]]

 ** Also of note is ''why'' the officer is holding a gun to his own head; he reflexively shot and killed an unarmed and innocent man, and the guilt he felt over this nearly drove him to take his own life.

-* Season 4 episode "Drawing Dead," like "Family Business" above, deals with the aftermath of an officer shooting someone, in this case a 14 year old boy who was trying to escape from a shootout with the police he and his buddies were in.
-The officer saw him holding a weapon, but none was found at the scene.
-When we see the officer later on, it's abundantly obvious [[ManlyTears he's been crying his eyes out]] and the possibility he killed an innocent boy is tearing him apart.
+* Season 4 episode "Drawing Dead," like "Family Business" , deals with the aftermath of an officer-involved shooting, in this case a 14 year old boy who was trying to escape from a shootout with the police he and his buddies were in.
+The officer saw him holding a weapon, but none was found at the scene (it was picked up in the chaos by a nearby storeowner).
+When we see Officer Montero later on, it's abundantly obvious [[ManlyTears he's been crying his eyes out]] and the possibility he killed an innocent boy is tearing him apart.
 It's such a clear demonstration of how much he cares about helping people as a cop that the audience will breathe a sigh of relief when he's finally exonerated.